-Policy gradient methods suffer from large variance and high sample complexity.
-To mitigate this, we introduce -a generalization of softmax that employs planning.
-In SoftTreeMax, we extend the traditional logits with the multi-step discounted cumulative reward, topped with the logits of future states.
-We analyze the gradient variance of SoftTreeMax and reveal for the first time how tree expansion helps reduce this variance.
-We prove that the variance decays exponentially with the planning horizon as a function of the chosen tree-expansion policy.
-Specifically, we show that the closer the induced transitions are to being state-independent, the faster the decay.
-With approximate forward models, we prove that the resulting gradient bias diminishes with the approximation error while retaining the same variance decay.
-Ours is the first result to bound the gradient bias with an approximate model.
-In a practical implementation of SoftTreeMax, we utilize a parallel GPUbased simulator for fast and efficient tree expansion.
-Using this implementation in Atari, we show that SoftTreeMax reduces the gradient variance by three orders of magnitude.
-This leads to better sample complexity and improved performance compared to distributed PPO.
+Policy gradient methods are notorious for having a large variance and high sample 1 complexity.
+To mitigate this, we introduce SoftTreeMax-a generalization of 2 softmax that employs planning.
+In SoftTreeMax, we extend the traditional logits З with the multi-step discounted cumulative reward, topped with the logits of future 4 states.
+We analyze SoftTreeMax and explain how tree expansion helps to reduce 5 its gradient variance.
+We prove that the variance decays exponentially with the 6 planning horizon as a function of the chosen tree-expansion policy.
+Specifically, 7 we show that the closer the induced transitions are to being state-independent, 8 the stronger the decay.
+With approximate forward models, we prove that the 9 resulting gradient bias diminishes with the approximation error while retaining 10 the same variance reduction.
+Ours is the first result to bound the gradient bias for 11 an approximate model.
+In a practical implementation of SoftTreeMax, we utilize 12 a parallel GPU-based simulator for fast and efficient tree expansion.
+Using this 13 implementation in Atari, we show that SoftTreeMax reduces the gradient variance 14 by three orders of magnitude.
+This leads to better sample complexity and improved 15 performance compared to distributed PPO.
+16

-1 Introduction
+17 1 Introduction

-Policy Gradient (PG) methods (Sutton et al., 1999) for Reinforcement Learning (RL) are often the first choice for environments that allow numerous interactions at a fast pace (Schulman et al., 2017).
+Policy Gradient (PG) methods [Sutton et al., 1999] for Reinforcement Learning (RL) are often the first choice for environments that allow numerous interactions at a fast pace [Schulman et al., 2017].
 Their success is attributed to several factors: they are easy to distribute to multiple workers, require no assumptions on the underlying value function, and have both on-policy and off-policy variants.

-Despite these positive features, PG algorithms are also notoriously unstable due to the high variance of the gradients computed over entire trajectories (Liu et al., 2020; Xu et al., 2020).
+Despite these positive features, PG algorithms are also notoriously unstable due to the high variance of the gradients computed over entire trajectories [Liu et al., 2020, Xu et al., 2020].
 As a result, PG algorithms tend to be highly inefficient in terms of sample complexity.
-Several solutions have been proposed to mitigate the high variance issue, including baseline subtraction (Greensmith et al., 2004; Thomas and Brunskill, 2017; Wu et al., 2018), anchor-point averaging (Papini et al., 2018), and other variance reduction techniques (Zhang et al., 2021; Shen et al., 2019; Pham et al., 2020).
+Several solutions have been proposed to mitigate the high variance issue, including baseline subtraction [Greensmith et al., 2004, Thomas and Brunskill, 2017, Wu et al., 2018], anchor-point averaging [Papini et al., 2018], and other variance reduction techniques [Zhang et al., 2021, Shen et al., 2019, Pham et al., 2020].

 A second family of algorithms that achieved state-of-the-art results in several domains is based on planning.
-Planning is exercised primarily in the context of value-based RL and is usually implemented using a Tree Search (TS) (Silver et al., 2016; Schrittwieser et al., 2020).
+Planning is exercised primarily in the context of value-based RL and is usually implemented using a Tree Search (TS) [Silver et al., 2016, Schrittwieser et al., 2020].
 In this work, we combine PG with TS by introducing a parameterized differentiable policy that incorporates tree expansion.
 Namely, our SoftTreeMax policy replaces the standard policy logits of a state and action, with the expected value of trajectories that originate from these state and action.
 We consider two variants of SoftTreeMax, one for cumulative reward and one for exponentiated reward.